giantswarm/docs/src/content/getting-started/understand-connectivity/_index.md

             name: default
 ```

-Note that the namespace you apply this policy too needs to carry a label `name:` similar to the actual name key in its metadata:
+Note that the namespace to which this policy applies needs to carry a label `name:` similar to the actual name key in its metadata:

 ```sh
 $ kubectl label namespace default name=default